 Find an attorney that has helped others with similar issues.
 Make sure your lawyer has experience in every matter or concern.
 They need to have set a good precedent.

-How to find an elder law attorney that you can trust is difficult.
+Finding an elder law attorney that you trust is difficult.

 You should get referrals from friends and family and peers.
 Make sure they are practicing, recognized with NAELA, and are professional.
 Also, find a lawyer that matches your needs and your personality.